gellisun/fitmein/README.md

 ![ERD](/main_app/static/images/README/erd.png "ERD")

 ## Code Process

-The biggest challenge regarding the various functionalities implemente with our Models was surely understanding how to make a 1:1 relationship work.
-Also, we are committed to solve the issue we didn't have time to solve while trying to add an in-place-edit functionality with JavaScript.
+I took care of the profile creation and the biggest challenge was at first to understand how to make a 1:1 relationship work.
+This and the CSS were the bits where I was most involved in.

 ```Python
 @login_required